BitcoinComfy/BitcoinMRE/README.md

 It is also possible to use Sourcery CodeBench Lite for ARM EABI, but the standard libraries / libc are built for Posix and MRE doesn't have many of those, and it doesn't support sbrk (it uses OS allocations, e.g. vm_malloc instead of sbrk-based malloc).
 So far Keil 5.18a / ARM Compiler 5.X works the best.
 Buy a license (if you can) or hit me up for help.

+#### Debugging

+To debug using Visual Studio, you can rename: BitcoinMRE.vcproj.DESKTOP-O7OUBIN.anon.user into BitcoinMRE.vcproj.<COMPUTER_NAME>.anon.user

+Or you can set: "C:\tools\MRE_SDK_V3\models\Model01_QVGA_MRE3.0\MoDIS\Release\MoDIS.exe" as debug executable.

+From the emulator go to the File Manager->SD Card->mre->BitcoinMRE.vpx->Install (you need to do it only once, there is no need to repeat this step when recompiling)

+Then you can scroll the apps and on the last right tab there will be the app that you can start.

+You can set breakpoints and debug the app.

 #### Thx to